 Epee Fencing: A Complete System by Imre Vass, 1965 in Hungarian, 1976 1st English edition, revised English editions 1998, 2011.
 The most thorough epee text ever written.
 That said, highly recommended for epee coaches at all levels, but recommended only with extreme caution for intermediate to advanced fencers (at least three to five years or more significant experience)—but not for beginners.
 There is much useful, often profound, material, but some sections can be skipped entirely and others require sufficient epee fencing experience in order to profit from them.
 The revised editions were edited by fencer and publisher Stephan Khinoy, and amplify and supplement the original text in places.

 The latest edition suggests the need for such classical training today, in spite of the so-called “new paradigm” (see Harmenberg below, his book is also published by Khinoy).
-I agree; in fact, my fencing master’s thesis (soon finished I hope) is based on the same premise.
+I agree; in fact, my fencing master’s thesis (soon finished I hope, albeit delayed by fiction and non-fiction projects, and overwhelmingly by a now two-year-old) is based on the same premise.
 Even for those relatively few fencers (as compared to the entire body of epeeists) who wish to and are able to emulate Harmenberg’s sport methods, a solid base of “modern classical” epee training is still necessary.
 For most epeeists, even superior amateurs, modern classical technique is all they’ll ever need.

 Again, caution is advised when studying the book; it’s best to have a solid understanding of epee technique and theory before reading it.
 Vass trained international medalists József Sákovics and Béla Rerrich, both of whom went on to become leading epee masters and national coaches, the former in Hungary, the latter in Sweden, with numerous international champions to their credit.
 The revered József Sákovics, considered by many to be the first “modern” epee fencer, died in 2009.
 The revered Béla Rerrich died in 2005.